A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Methods

 \subsection{MgBERT training and evaluation}

-Here we used MatSciBERT as the basic model and implemented a subsequent classifier function with MgBERT embedding to build MgBERT.
-Accuracy and cross entropy are used to evaluate the effectiveness of the model.
-For the classification principle of MgBERT, we used the value of [CLS] token in the last layer of the attention section of MgBERT as the output to aggregate the information of the entire model.
+Starting from MatSciBERT, we implemented a classifier function with MgBERT embedding to build MgBERT.
+Accuracy and cross-entropy are used to evaluate the model's effectiveness.
+For classification within MgBERT, we used the value of the [CLS] token in the last layer of the attention section of MgBERT as the output to aggregate information for the entire model.
 Then, through a classifier, we compress the value of the token into a vector of length 3, and label 0 as BMG, 1 as Ribbon, and 2 as Non-ribbon.
-Then we calculate the maximum position of the output vector value and locate it to the final classification result.
-The overall expenses associated with developing MgBERT comprise $\sim$\$46 USD for training on Nvidia V100 ($\sim$30 hours and $\sim$\$1.53 USD per hour) and $\sim$\$1.5 USD for $\sim$1.89 million input and $\sim$2.14 million output tokens (according to the official pricing of Gemini-pro on January 29, 2024).
-Upon applying MgBERT for inference on 1,000 different compositions, the cost is as low as $\sim$\$0.3 USD.
-This cost-effective nature of training and implementing MgBERT enables researchers to adopt this general approach across various materials.
+We then identified the maximum position of the output vector value and used this as the final classification result.
+The overall expenses associated with MgBERT training was $\sim$\$46 USD on an Nvidia V100 (i.e., $\sim$30 hours at $\sim$\$1.53 USD/hour).
+The cost of 1.89 million input and 2.14 million out tokens was $\sim$\$1.5 USD (official \emph{Gemini-pro} pricing on January 29, 2024).
+To apply MgBERT for inference on 1,000 different compositions cost $\sim$\$0.3 USD.
+This training and application of MgBERT enables researchers to cost-effectively apply this general approach across a wide range of materials applications.